-CONDENSATE PIPING - The unit is supplied with a 3 /4-in.
-OD drain connection to connect copper or PVC drain piping.
+CONDENSATE PIPING - The unit is supplied with a $^{3/4-in}$ OD drain connection to connect copper or PVC drain piping.
 When installing condensate piping, follow these recommendations:

-- Condensate drain should slope downward in the direction of condensate flow. - DO NOT install any U bends or dump the condensate line in a sump filled with water.
-See Fig. 7.
+- Condensate drain should slope downward in the direction of condensate flow. - DO NOT install any U bends or dump condensate line in a sump filled with water.
+See Fig. 8.

-Fig. 7 - Condensate Piping, Poor Installation
+Fig. 8 - Condensate Piping, Poor Installation

-- When multiple units are connected to a common condensate drain, ensure that the drain is large enough to accommodate the volume of condensate from all units.
-It is also recommended to have an air vent in the condensate piping to prevent any air locks. - Condensate piping must not be installed where it may be exposed to freezing temperatures. - Condensate piping can be routed in one of the four directions shown in Fig. 8.
+- When multiple units are connected to a common condensate drain, ensure that drain is large enough to accommodate the volume of condensate from all units.
+It is also recommended to have an air vent in the condensate piping to prevent any air locks. - Condensate piping must not be installed where it may be exposed to freezing temperatures. - Condensate piping can be routed in one of the four directions shown in Fig. 9.

-Fig. 8 - Condensate Pipe Routes
+Fig. 9 - Condensate Pipe Routes

-• While routing the condensate from right to left, behind the unit, make sure all the piping is wrapped and placed in the piping chase as shown in Fig. 9.
+• While routing the condensate behind the unit from one side to the other, make sure all the piping is wrapped and placed in the piping chase as shown in Fig. 9.

-Fig. 9 - Condensate Pipe Ordering
+Fig. 10 - Condensate Pipe Ordering